Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Search for Hybrid Morphology Radio Sources

 \subsection{Identification of HyMoRS}

 We searched for HyMoRSs using the radio maps from MALS-DR1 \& DR2.
 The sources presented in this paper were selected based on the following criteria:

 \begin{enumerate}[label=(\roman*)] \item A detailed manual visual inspection of extended radio sources from MALS-DR1 \& DR2 was performed to identify possible candidates that show hybrid morphology.
 Sources were classified as HyMoRSs if they showed a clear FR I morphology on one side of the host galaxy and FR II morphology on the other.
-The morphology was further verified using radio maps from the RACS-mid survey \citep{askapm1}.
+The morphology was further verified using radio maps from the Rapid ASKAP Continuum Survey mid-band data (RACS-mid; \citealt{askapm1}).
 Sources with ambiguous morphology or overlaps with unrelated nearby structures were excluded after visual assessment.
-Subsequently, we cross-matched our sample with previously identified HyMoRS in the literature and removed matches from the HyMoRS sample in the present study.
+The HyMoRS reported in the current paper are identified in the southern sky, where no extensive searches for HyMoRS have been carried out previously.
+Consequently, our cross-matching with previously reported HyMoRS in the literature yielded no overlaps.
+Therefore, no sources were excluded from the HyMoRS sample in the present study.
 Finally, thirty-six potential HyMoRS candidates were identified.
 At this stage, we also measured the integrated and core flux densities, along with the largest angular size (LAS), at the $3\sigma$ local noise level in the radio map.

-\item Host galaxies were identified by overlaying radio images from MALS with optical and infrared data from the 9th data release from the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging \citep[DESI LS DR9;][]{Sc21} survey and AllWISE \citep{cu12, Cu13} survey, respectively.
+\item Host galaxies were identified by overlaying radio images from MALS with optical and infrared data from the 9th data release from the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging survey \citep[DESI LS DR9;][]{Sc21} and AllWISE \citep{cu12, Cu13} survey, respectively.
 Hosts were considered reliable when the radio core coincided with an optical or IR galaxy.
 Mid-infrared measurements were obtained by cross-matching the newly discovered HyMoRS sample with the AllWISE source catalog.
-Redshift information (spectroscopic or photometric) was retrieved by cross-matching with updated catalogs \citep{Ahu20, Barrows21, Du22, glade22, flesch23} within a $2''$ radius. \end{enumerate}
+Redshift information (spectroscopic or photometric) was retrieved by cross-matching with updated catalogs \citep{Ahu20, Barrows21, Du22, glade22, flesch23} within a $2\arcsec$ radius. \end{enumerate}

-This selection process resulted in a refined and robust sample of HyMoRS suitable for further statistical and environmental analysis.
-Figure \ref{fig:map} shows the distribution of the position of thirty-six hybrid morphology radio sources in the sky.
-In this plot, the red color points show the distribution of sources reported in the current paper using the MAL survey.
+This selection process resulted in a refined and robust sample of thirty-six HyMoRS suitable for further statistical and environmental analysis.
 This is the largest sample of HyMoRS discovered in the southern sky.
 Out of thirty-six sources, twenty-five sources are detected at both frequencies of the MAL survey, i.e., at 1006 and 1381 MHz, whereas eleven sources are detected only at 1006 MHz and not at 1381 MHz.